 Why Does The X2d 100c Focus Faster When Using The New Xcd Lenses (compared To Previously Released Ones)?

-PDAF technology is utilized by the X2D 100C.
-There are up to 294 phase detection autofocus (PDAF) zones that are spread out throughout the surface of the sensor (with 97% coverage), which results in greater accuracy and up to 3 times quicker focusing.
+The X2D 100C utilizes PDAF technology.
+Up to 294 phase detection autofocus (PDAF) zones are spread out throughout the surface of the sensor (with 97% coverage), resulting in greater accuracy and up to 3 times quicker focusing.

 When utilizing the X2D 100C in conjunction with the newly released XCD 2.5/38V, XCD 2.5/55V, and XCD 2.5/90V lenses, it is possible to achieve more precise and flexible focusing.
 This is a consequence of the fact that the new lenses make use of an improved focusing module.
-This module includes a linear stepping motor in addition to a lighter and more compact focusing lens group.
+This module includes a linear stepping motor and a lighter, more compact focusing lens group.

 When Should I Use Color Depths Of 14 And 16 Bits Respectively?

 Select a color depth of 14 bits if you want to maintain excellent color while boosting the continuous shooting pace.
-Increase the number of tonal subtleties in color by using the 16-bit format, which will allow for more natural transitions.
+Increase the number of tonal subtleties in color using the 16-bit format, allowing for more natural transitions.
 The color depth of 16 bits may provide 281 trillion different colors, which is 64 times more than 14 bits.

-What Other Differences Are There Between The Sensors Of The X2d 100c And The X1d Ii 50c, Apart From The Fact That The X2d 100c Has 100 Megapixels?
+What Are Other Differences Between The Sensors Of The X2d 100c And The X1d Ii 50c, Apart From The Fact That The X2d 100c Has 100 Megapixels?